VisconFactoryIntelligence/AdsClient/README.md

 <sup><a href='/samples/Samples/Samples.cs#L32-L38' title='Snippet source file'>snippet source</a> | <a href='#snippet-workingwithnotifications' title='Start of snippet'>anchor</a></sup>
 <!-- endSnippet -->

-## Simple async example with most basic functions
+## Simple example with most basic functions

-Here is an async example.
-The non async functions work the same. (functions without async at the end) Just remove all the await/async words
+Here is a sample which shows usage of most basic functions.

 <!-- snippet: Program -->
 <a id='snippet-program'></a>